Skip to content

 Does a transfer satisfy the reversibility requirement?

 This objection misunderstands what reversibility applies to.
-The countermeasure is the suspension of obligations normally owed to Russia — not the transfer itself.
-That suspension ends when Russia complies with its obligations.
-Russia may require that transfers not exceed its reparations liability and that amounts transferred be credited against that debt — but it cannot claw back funds already lawfully disbursed to compensate Ukraine.
+The countermeasure is the suspension of obligations normally owed to Russia, not the transfer itself.
+That suspension ends when Russia complies.
+Russia may require that transfers not exceed its reparations liability and that amounts transferred be credited against that debt, but it cannot claw back funds already lawfully disbursed to compensate Ukraine.
 Since Russia's liability already exceeds the frozen amount, no over-collection is possible.

 Does Russia need to consent to pay reparations?

-No. Requiring the consent of the offending state would defeat the purpose of countermeasures entirely — and privilege an aggressor's property rights over the rights of its victims.
-The entire framework of state responsibility under international law assumes that reparations can be compelled.
+No. Requiring the consent of the offending state would defeat the purpose of countermeasures entirely, and privilege an aggressor's property rights over the rights of its victims.
 The Iraq/Kuwait precedent confirms that frozen state assets can be transferred without the aggressor's consent.

 Could Russia successfully sue in court?